 Canada, or the province of Quebec.
-By the Roy: roclamation of the 7th of October, 1763, this province was bounded on the east by the river St. John, and from thence, by a line drawn from the head of that river through lake St. John, to the south end of lake Nipissing; from whence the line, crossing the river St. Lawrence and lake Champlain in the 45th parallel of north latitude, passes along the high lands which divide the rivers that empty themselves into the river St. Lawrence, from those which fall into the sea; and also along the north coast of the Baye de Chaleurs, and the coast of the Gulf of St. Lawrence to Cape des Rosiers; and from thence, crossing the mouth of the river St. Lawrence, by the west end of the island of Anticosti, terminates at the river St. John.
+By the Royal Proclamation of the 7th of October, 1763, this province was bounded on the east by the river St. John, and from thence, by a line drawn from the head of that river through lake St. John, to the south end of lake Nepissing; from whence the line, crossing the river St. Lawrence and lake Champlain in the 45th parallel of north latitude, passes along the high lands which divide the river St. Lawrence, from those which fall into the sea; and also along the north coast of the Baye de Chaleurs, and the coast of the Gulf of St. Lawrence to Cape Rosiers; and from thence, crossing the mouth of the river St. Lawrence, by the west end of the island of Anticosti, terminates at the river St. John.

-An Act of Parliament passed in 1774, has removed the rorthern and western limits of the province of Quebec, adding to its jurisdiction all the lands comprised between the northern bounds of New York, the western line of Pennsylvania, the Ohio, the Mississippi, and the southern boundaries of Hudson's Bay Company.
+An Act of Parliament passed in 1774, has removed the northern and western limits of the province of Quebec, adding to its jurisdiction all the lands comprised between the northern bounds of New York, the western line of Pennsylvania, the Ohio, the Mississippi, and the southern boundaries of Hudson's Bay Company.

-Canada Upper, commences at a stone boundary on the north bank of the leke St. Francis, at the cove west of Pointe an Bodet, in the limit between the township of Lancaster and the seigniory of New Longueïl; running along the said limit in the direction of north thirty-four degrees west, to the westernmost angle of the seigniory of New Longueïl; thence along the north-western boundary of the seigniory of Vaudreüil, running north 25 degrees east, until it strikes the Ottawa river, and ascends by it into lake Tomiscanning; and from the head of that lake by a line or nat elf ies he tt, ghe e, t, drawn due north, until it strikes the boundary line of Hudson's Bay, including all that territory to the westward and southward of the said line, to the utmost extent of the country known by the name of Canada.
+Canada, Upper, commences at a stone boundary on the north bank of the lake St. Francis, at the cove west of Pointe au Bodêt, in the limit between the township of Lancaster and the seigniory of New Longueïul, running along the said limit in the direction of North 34 degrees west, to the westernmost angle of the seigniory of New Longueïul; thence along the north-western boundary of the seigniory of Vaudreüil, running north 25 degrees east, until it strikes the Ottawa river, and ascends by it into lake Tomiscanning; and from the head of that lake by a line drawn due north, until it strikes the boundary line of Hudson's Bay, including all the territory to the westward and southward of the said line, to the utmost extent of the country known by the name of Canada.